bostick/common/README.md

 # common

-Common utilities used in different projects
+Common utilities used in different projects.

+This is a C++ source library and the source files are intended to be used in other projects.

+## Overview

+* abort: ABORT macro
+* assert: ASSERT macro
+* check: CHECK macros
+* file: functions for opening and saving files
-logging.h: macros for logging
+* logging: functions for logging

-platform.h: platform defines
+* platform: platform macros
+* status: Status enum for return types

+## Usage

+common requires a C++20 compiler because of features such as `__VA_OPT__`.